Skip to main content

 Speaker Disclosures:

-Financial: Christina Zampitella is the owner of The Center for Grief and Trauma Therapy and co-owner of Integrative Psychology Group and has an employment relationship with Goldey-Beacom College and National University.
-She receives a speaking honorarium from Tatra Training, TZK Seminars, StateServe, Muscogee (Creek) Nation Department of Health, Nashville Area Association of Christian Counselors.
-Christina Zampitella is the founder and host of Phoenix Rising with Dr. Z. She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Financial: Christina Zampitella is the owner of The Center for Grief and Trauma Therapy and has an employment relationship with National University.
+She receives compensation as a presenter and receives a grant from Delaware Workforce Training.
+She receives speaking honorariums from TZK Seminars and eCare.
+She is the founder and host of Phoenix Rising with Dr. Z. She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Christina Zampitella serves on the advisory committee for the Tragedy Assistance Program for Survivors, is on the exam writing committee for the Association for Death Education and Counseling and is an advisory board member for the National University Integrative Psychology Program.
-She is a member of the American Psychological Association, Delaware Psychological Association, and the American Federation for Suicide Prevention.
+Non-financial: Christina Zampitella serves on the advisory committee for the Tragedy Assistance Program for Survivors and the National University's Integrative Psychology Bachelor's Degree Program.
+She is a member of the American Psychological Association and the Delaware Psychological Association.
+She is a fellow with the Association for Death Education and Counseling.

 Objectives